Chicago and North Western 1385: 21st-century hiatus and renovation

-In February 2025, the MCRM launched a fundraising campaign to raise $80,000 to return No. 1385 to North Freedom.
-Five months later, in mid-July, No. 1385 was shipped via semi-truck to a small yard in Middleton, and then it was shipped via WSOR flatcar back to the MCRM.
-(Note: The move was originally scheduled to occur in May, but it was postponed by two months, when a trucking firm withdrew their contract, and the MCRM had to hire a replacement.)
-The museum anticipated that the R-1 would undergo hydrostatic and steam tests before its reassembly is completed.
-No. 1385 is scheduled to return to service in early 2026.
+In February 2025, the MCRY launched a fundraising campaign to raise $80,000 to return No. 1385 to North Freedom.
+Five months later, in mid-July, No. 1385 was shipped via semi-truck to a small yard in Middleton, and then it was shipped via WSOR flatcar back to the MCRY.
+(Note: The move was originally scheduled to occur in May, but it was postponed by two months, when a trucking firm withdrew their contract, and the MCRY had to hire a replacement.)
+The museum then launched another campaign to raise $300,000 for the final tasks of the R-1's restoration: the installation of replacement pistons, the valve gear, and the boiler jacketing.
+On December 4 and 5, No. 1385 underwent a successful stationary test fire.
+The museum scheduled for No. 1385 to return to service sometime in 2026.